Bahnburner/pykevoplus/README.rst

 ==========
-pykevoplus
+pykevoplus3
 ==========

-Python module for controlling Kwikset Kevo locks
+This is a Python3 fork of the original module for controlling Kwikset Kevo locks written by CSeelye.

+Per Cseelye:

 Kwikset does not provide an official API for their Kevo locks; I reverse engineered this module from the mykevo.com web app.